 If you are a person who identifies with a minority identity, multicultural telehealth counseling may be instrumental in healing these feelings of being an outsider and not belonging to the greater society and your community.
 Also, multicultural counseling provides a safe space to have your experiences be understood and framed in a way that allows you to make meaning on how these experiences have shaped your life, particularly the challenges from living in society with a minority identity.

 If you’re interested in scheduling a session with me, please reach out directly.
 My practice is via telehealth so if you are in New Jersey, Washington, or Maryland, I can serve you.
+I also offer limited in person and walk and talk therapy sessions in Jersey City if you prefer.
 I look forward to hearing from you!